We hand-pick all products. When you buy something, we may earn a commission.

 We’re leading off with the undisputed kings of clean, long-legged vintage cuts: Warehouse and Co.
 With immaculate craftsmanship and breathtaking denims, Warehouse pairs can be found in the collections of discerning denimheads worldwide.

-The 1001XX is a stitch-perfect reproduction of the Levi’s 501 produced shortly after the end of WWII.
-The Banner Denim is a result of a literally microscopic analysis of a deadstock Levi’s banner from the period.
+The 1001XX is a stitch-perfect reproduction of the Levi’s 501 produced in either 1947 or 1953 (depending on the model).
+The denim is a result of a literally microscopic analysis of a deadstock Levi’s banner from the period.
 It’s as close as you can come to the real thing without a time machine.

 A pair of these took home the bronze medal in Year Three of the Indigo Invitational, and they might be the best combination of vintage and contrast fading that we’ve ever seen in the competition.
 Why we don’t see more competitors wearing this brand is an enduring mystery.